A few characterizations of topological spaces with no infinite discrete subspace: Remarks and comments

 \subsection{Topological properties versus lattice properties}

-Item $(ii)$ in Theorem \ref{theorem-main} is a property about the lattice of closed sets of a topological space: if two topological spaces have the same lattice of closed sets, they both satisfy $ii)$ or none satisfies it.
-The same is true for item $(i)$.
-Indeed, as it is well-known, the existence of an infinite discrete subspace (or more generally of an infinite independent subset for a closure system) amounts to the existence of an embedding of $\powerset (\N)$, the collection of subsets of $\N$ ordered by inclusion, into the lattice of closed sets.
-It not clear that this is the case for item $(iii)$ without having a proof of Theorem \ref{theorem-main}.
-For example, the notion of density is not a lattice property: the smallest cardinality of dense subsets of $\N$ with the cofinite topology (whose closed sets are the finite subsets of $\N$ plus $\N$ itself) is infinite, but the sobrification $\N^s$ of this space obtained by adding a new point $\infty$ to $\N$, and whose closed sets are the finite subsets of $\N$ plus $\N^s$, has a one-point dense subset, $\{\infty\}$, but an isomorphic lattice of closed sets.
+Item $(ii)$ in Theorem \ref{theorem-main} is a property about the lattice of closed sets of a topological space: if two topological spaces have isomorphic lattices of closed sets, then they both satisfy $(ii)$ or neither one satisfies it.
+A property of a space that only depends on the isomorphism class of its lattice of closed sets is called a \emph{lattice property}.
+Hence $(ii)$ is a lattice property.

+Item $(i)$, too, is a lattice property.
+Indeed, as it is well-known, the existence of an infinite discrete subspace (or more generally of an infinite independent subset for a closure system) amounts to the existence of an embedding of $\pow (\N)$, the collection of subsets of $\N$ ordered by inclusion, into the lattice of closed sets.

+It not clear that item $(iii)$ is a lattice property without having a proof of Theorem \ref{theorem-main}.
+In order to see why, let us consider the \emph{sobrification} $X^s$ of a topological space $X$, see Section~8.2.3 of \cite{goubault-larrecq1} for example.
+This is a construction that naturally occurs through the contravariant duality between topological spaces and frames.
+To say it briefly, $X^s$ is the free sober space over $X$ \cite[Theorem~8.2.44]{goubault-larrecq1}.
+A \emph{sober space} is a $T_0$ space in which the irreducible closed subsets are the closures of single points.
+The sobrification $X^s$ can be obtained as the collection of irreducible closed subsets of $X$, with the topology whose open sets are (exactly) the sets $\diamond U$ defined as $\{C \text{ irreducible closed } \mid C \cap U \neq \emptyset\}$, where $U$ ranges over the open subsets of $X$.
+The map $U \mapsto \diamond U$ is then an order-isomorphism \cite[Lemma~8.2.26]{goubault-larrecq1}.
+It follows that a lattice property cannot distinguish $X$ from its sobrification $X^s$.
+And density, as used in the statement of item~(iii), is not a lattice property: any dense subset of $\N$ with the cofinite topology (whose closed sets are the finite subsets of $\N$ plus $\N$ itself) must be infinite, but $\N^s$, which is homeomorphic to the space obtained by adding a new point $\infty$ to $\N$, and whose closed sets are the finite subsets of $\N$ plus $\N^s$, has a one-point dense subset, $\{\infty\}$, but an isomorphic lattice of closed sets.